Need to talk? Call 1800 882 436.

 How are fibroids treated?

-Most fibroids don’t need treatment unless they are causing problems.
-Women who are experiencing impaired fertility, period pain, heavy bleeding or pressure symptoms will often choose to seek treatment.
+Most fibroids don't need treatment unless they are causing problems.
+You might choose to seek treatment if you are experiencing:

 Medical options

-The combined oral contraceptive pill can also help to reduce bleeding, but it needs to be stopped if pregnancy is planned.
+The combined oral contraceptive pill can also help to reduce bleeding.
+These both need to be stopped if pregnancy is planned.

 If you have anaemia, you may be recommended to take iron replacement.